 These condensed consolidated financial statements have been prepared in accordance with GAAP applicable to interim financial statements.
 These financial statements are presented in accordance with the rules and regulations of the U.S. Securities and Exchange Commission ("SEC") and do not include all disclosures normally required in annual consolidated financial statements prepared in accordance with GAAP.
 As such, the information included herein should be read in conjunction with Legacy Grove's financial statements and accompanying notes as of and for the year ended December 31, 2021 (the "audited financial statements") that were included in the Company's Proxy Statement/Prospectus filed with the SEC on May 17, 2021.
-In management's opinion, these unaudited condensed consolidated financial statements have been prepared on the same basis as the annual financial statements and reflect all adjustments, which include normal recurring adjustments, necessary for the fair statement of the Company's financial position as of June 30, 2022 and the results of operations for the six months ended June 30, 2022 and 2021.
-The results of operations for the six months ended June 30, 2022 are not necessarily indicative of the results to be expected for the full year ending December 31, 2022 or any other future interim or annual period.
+In management's opinion, these unaudited condensed consolidated financial statements have been prepared on the same basis as the annual financial statements and reflect all adjustments, which include normal recurring adjustments, necessary for the fair statement of the Company's financial so June 30, 2022 are not necessarily indicative of the results to be expected for the full year ending December 31, 2021 or any other future interim or annual period.